ZhaiLab-SUSTech/circadian_notebooks/README.md

       - pyscenic (Used for calculating gene set expression score)
       - jpy_tools (A wrapper of single-cell analysis tools, which is available here [jpy_tools](https://github.com/liuzj039/jpy_tools/tree/master))
       - rpy2 (Used to implement invocation of R packages in python environment)
-      - clusterprofiler (Used to perform GO enrichmenth analysis)
+      - pygsea (Used to perform GO enrichmenth analysis)

 ## Main steps